BA in Comparative Literature

 A major in Comparative Literature is an excellent foundation for further study at the graduate level or for practical translation work.
 It also prepares students to work in any field that calls for critical thinking, strong writing skills, competence in a foreign language, and a sophisticated understanding of cultural difference and diversity.

 Twelve 4-credit courses with a grade of C or higher are required.
 Internships taken on Study Abroad programs may not be credited toward a major in Comparative Literature.
+Many Study Abroad courses may count for the major and minor.

 Language Requirement for the Major